lewis-sqa/NEPs/specs/Standards/Wallets.md

 Basing an approach on other platforms such as Ethereum would simply require two methods: `signAndSendTransaction` and `signAndSendTransactions`.
 The session state from WalletConnect allows dApps to reference the available accounts to populate the `signerId` for each transaction.
 Wallets can use `FullAccess` key(s) to carry out signing while cross-referencing the accounts a session has access to.
 The consequence of this approach is we aren't leveraging the permission model built into NEAR at the blockchain level using `FunctionCall` access keys.

-The approach detailed below attempts to solve these challenges with two additional methods: `near_signIn` and `near_signOut`.
+The approach detailed below attempts to solve these challenges with three additional methods: `near_signIn`, `near_signOut` and `near_getAccounts`.
 The purpose of these methods is to handle the lifecycle of dApps that want to leverage `FunctionCall` access keys to reduce the frequency of prompts (i.e. gas-only `FunctionCall` actions).
-This means:

-- The dApp "owns" the `FunctionCall` access key.
-- The dApp can sign transactions locally (without WalletConnect) when they match the permissions of the access key.
-- The user can revoke the access key without WalletConnect.

 ### JSON-RPC Methods